Jean Perkins Foundation - Funder Overview

 Geographic Preferences

-While based in Nevada, the foundation primarily funds organizations in:
+While based in Nevada, the foundation primarily funds organisations in:

 - California (largest concentration) - Los Angeles area, Claremont, Bay Area